AnthonyRodway/AnthonyRodway/README.md

-👋 Hello, my name is Anthony 👋🏿
+### 👋 Hello, my name is Anthony 👋🏿

-🕹 I’m interested in software and game developement
+### 🕹 I’m interested in software and game developement

-🏫 I’m currently learning software engineering at the University of Victoria, and in the future to get into game development for a hobby maybe as a team
+### 🏫 I’m currently a software engineering student, and in the future hope to utilize my skills for a fun engineering or game development position

-📫 How to reach me - you can send me an email at anthonydavvid@gmail.com if you wanted to reach me for some reason :)
+### 📫 How to reach me - you can send me an email at anthonydavvid@gmail.com if you wanted to reach me for some reason :)

 <!---
 AnthonyRodway/AnthonyRodway is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.